 The Adventures of Imagination

 As a child I was a maker.
 I took bits of this and that and combined them to make something new.
 My family is filled with artists and it seemed a natural thing for me to do.
-Later, when I worked in theater, I realized that as a collaborator it was important to be able to share ideas in 2-D.
+Later, working as a theater artist, I realized the importance of being able be share 3-dimensional ideas as 2-D sketches.

 So I learned to draw by sitting at lunch counters,

 in parks, in life-drawing groups, and from my mother, Betty, for whom drawing was a lifelong practice.
 Watching her as a child, I knew that I could draw, if I was determined & disciplined.
 I've learned over time that the Art of Illustration is about more than drawing: it is Storytelling.

 I love looking at the work of other illustrators: so many unique and varied talents and perspectives!